akilmarshall/vash-2/README.md

 - PySimpleGUI
 - SQLite

+## How to Build

+I assume the target architecture is MacOS.
+It would be a good idea to build Windows and Linux binaries as well.

+### MacOS

+build instructions coming soon.

+### Windows

+build instructions coming soon.

+### Linux

+build instructions coming soon.

 ## First Time Start

 If no database file is detected run a first time start sequence.
 Enter the user's name, email, and default download location into a SQLite database file.
 Load this file and open the Home page

 ## Home